vultr/terraform-provider-vultr/website/docs/r/object_storage.html.markdown

 ## Import

-Object Storage can be imported using the object storage `SUBID`, e.g.
+Object Storage can be imported using the object storage `ID`, e.g.

 ```
-terraform import vultr_object_storage.my_s3 33867368
+terraform import vultr_object_storage.my_s3 0e04f918-575e-41cb-86f6-d729b354a5a1
 ```